unicef-drp/GeoSight-OS-Documentation/src/developer/manual/workflows/end-to-end-test.md

 ### Prerequisites

 1. To ensure the end-to-end tests are functioning properly, you must run the development server.
-For setup instructions, please refer to [GeoSight Developer Guide](https://unicef-drp.github.io/GeoSight-OS-Documentation/developer/guide/building/).
+For setup instructions, please refer to [GeoSight Setup Guide](https://unicef-drp.github.io/GeoSight-OS-Documentation/developer/setup/).
 2. You must have the correct database configuration.
 This involves deleting the current database and loading the appropriate fixtures.
 3. Navigate to the `playwright/ci-test` directory to access the tests.
 Inside, you will find multiple folders.
 4. To identify the database used for each folder, consult the README file located within the respective folder.